-Notes: This table establishes the positive statistically and economically significant effect of population diversity on economic specialization, by instrumenting population diversity (as proxied by linguistic diversity measures) with the distance to East Africa (see section 4.2).
+Notes: This table shows the positive statistically and economically significant association between intra-ethnic diversity, as predicted by the distance to East Africa (see section 3.2), and economic specialization.
 These results are robust to accounting for the set of basic geographical controls of Table 1 and the extended set of confounders from Table 2.
 Standardized coefficients.
-Heteroskedasticity robust standard error estimates are reported in parentheses; denotes statistical significance at the 1% level, at the 5% level, and at the 10% level, all for two-sided hypothesis tests.
+Bootstrapped standard error estimates in parenthesis; denotes statistical significance at the 1% level, at the 5% level, and at the 10% level, all for two-sided hypothesis tests.